Thomas-Maier/slurmy/README.md

 **Example of a job definition file which can be passed to slurmy:** [examples/example_interactive_config.py](examples/example_interactive_config.py)

+If no argument is passed to the slurmy executable, it tries to load the latest session according to the bookkeeping.

 The interactive slurmy session also defines a couple of functions:

 **list_sessions()**: List all past JobHandler sessions with some information.
 Sessions are kept track of in a json file, which is defined in ~/.slurmy.
 They are either defined by the full path to the base folder on disk, or by the name as given in the list.